 A gaunt, soulful presence who turned supporting roles into profound studies of loneliness and resilience in American cinema.

-Harry Dean Stanton didn't just appear in films; he inhabited them.
-With a face etched by life and a voice like dry gravel, he became the essential character actor of his generation, a symbol of weathered American authenticity.
-His breakout came in the 1960s, but it was the 1980s that cemented his cult status, with unforgettable turns as the weary mechanic in *Repo Man* and the stranded astronaut in *Alien*.
-Directors from David Lynch to John Carpenter understood that Stanton could convey a novel's worth of backstory with a single, silent glance.
-In a rare leading role at age 58 in Wim Wenders's *Paris, Texas*, he delivered a haunting, dialogue-sparse performance that is considered a masterpiece of minimalist acting.
-He was a musician, a Korean War veteran, and a constant in the Hollywood landscape, his later years seeing him seamlessly blend into big-budget franchises without losing an ounce of his distinctive grit.
+Harry Dean Stanton delivered a haunting, dialogue-sparse performance in Wim Wenders's Paris, Texas at age 58, a rare leading role considered a masterpiece of minimalist acting.
+His face etched by life and his voice like dry gravel, he became the essential character actor of his generation.
+He played the weary mechanic in Repo Man and the stranded astronaut in Alien.
+Directors David Lynch and John Carpenter understood that Stanton could convey a novel's worth of backstory with a single silent glance.
+He was a musician, a Korean War veteran, and a constant in Hollywood, blending into big-budget franchises in later years without losing his distinctive grit.

 1901–1927